 Fried Patty Pan Squash Patties

-The thing about summer squash is that they grow so quickly and so well that you can get quickly overrun by them.
+The thing about summer squash is that they grow so well that you can get quickly overrun.
 Huge summer squash seeds can be bitter and change the texture of these squash patties.
 If you’ve got a large squash, just avoid grating the center.

-When you think you’re done, give the ball one more squeeze, unwrap the towel, and put the squash into a bowl.
-Add the flour, salt, pepper, and any spices you are using.
-You should have less than a cup from a one-and-a-half pound squash.
+When your hands just can’t squeeze any more, give the ball one more good squeeze or two, unwrap the towel, and put the squash into a bowl with the flour, salt, pepper, and any spices you are using.

 Use a fork or your hands to pull apart the grated squash.
 That way you’ll get an even mix with the flour and other spices before you add the egg.

 Heat a griddle or frying pan with a thin layer of vegetable oil.
-Then use a large cookie scoop or a quarter cup measure to scoop out the mixture.
+Then use a medium cookie scoop or a spoon to scoop out about two tablespoons of the squash batter.
 Fry for about three to five minutes on each side.

 Very easily, it seems.
 Every year we get overrun with summer squash, and every year I say I’ll plant fewer the following year.
 Summer squash seeds like to be planted in mounds in sunny spots of the vegetable garden.
 Water deeply once or twice a week, and try to avoid getting water on the leaves.